johnthagen/python-blueprint/README.md

 guide checking, type checking and documentation generation.

 > [!NOTE]
-> `nox` is installed into the virtual environment automatically by the `poetry install` command
+> `nox` is installed into the virtual environment automatically by the `poetry sync` command
 > above.
 Run `poetry shell` to activate the virtual environment.

 To run all default sessions: